-It’s disgusted Liz, who is revving up the rest of the girls.
+It’s disgusted Liz, who is revving up the rest.

 ‘Miss, one week we learn about vegetarians not eating meat, and next we’re chopping up lamb’s bits and saying they’re good for us.
 I want to make cakes not do this.’

-She gets a fierce glower as I push the Paxo stuffing into the heart pouches and plump it into shape so it still looks like a heart.
+I push the Paxo stuffing firmly into the heart pouches and plump it into shape so it still looks like a heart.

 It is their turn to cook but they’re stuck to their stools.

-Beefy boys relish the heart dissection and stuffing Paxo into the cavities.
-The room warms to the nourishing smells of fried onion, parsley and thyme stuffing and gravy and roasting heart.
+Beefy boys relish the heart dissection and the room warms to the nourishing smells of fried onion, parsley and thyme stuffing, gravy and roasting heart.

 ‘We’ll come back after school and fetch it miss.’